Georgia Bureau of Investigation Teams with Othram to Identify a 2021 John Doe

 In December 2021, the remains of an unidentified individual were found inside of an abandoned residence on Wolfe Street in Brunswick, Georgia.
 Brunswick is a small town with a population of approximately 15,000 residents located just south of Savannah near the Turtle River.
 The Brunswick Police Department responded to the scene and collected evidence in hopes of identifying the unknown individual.

-Details of the case were entered into the National Missing and Unidentified Persons System (NamUs) as UP122003.
-Despite investigators' efforts, the man could not be identified, and he was classified as John Doe.
-The Georgia Bureau of Investigation is now seeking Othram's assistance in hopes that advanced DNA technology will provide new leads about the man’s identity.
-Othram has assisted Georgia officials in the identification of numerous other individuals which you can read about here.
+Details of the case were entered into the National Missing and Unidentified Persons System (NamUs) as UP122003 in May 2024.
+Despite investigators' efforts, the man could not be identified, and he was classified as Glynn County John Doe.

 2829 Technology Forest Blvd Suite 100, The Woodlands, Texas 77381